top of page

 Add A New Member To Your Family Today!

-The Newberry County Humane Society’s mission is to find loving homes for all dogs and cats housed at the shelter operated by Newberry County Animal Care and Control.
+The Newberry County Humane Society encourages you to adopt a shelter pet from Newberry County Animal Care and Control.
 All of their pets come spayed, neutered, microchipped and vaccinated.
 Each is looking for a new, loving home like yours.
 To see available pets, and adoption fees, follow the link below to Newberry County Animal Services.

 Pets adopted from the shelter receive a complimentary bath and nail trim from Pet Styles Boarding & Grooming located at 4189A Indian Creek Road, Kinards, SC, just 15 minutes from downtown Newberry.
 You must show your adoption papers and schedule an appointment within 30 days of adoption.
 Call 803-405-9573 to schedule an appointment.